MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/create-custom-api-solution.md

     </customapi>
     ```

-  See the information in [CustomAPI Table Columns](customapi-table-columns.md) to set the values of the elements.
+  See the information in [Custom API table columns](custom-api-tables.md#custom-api-table-columns) to set the values of the elements.

   > [!NOTE]
   > If you already have a Plug-in Type that you want to associate with this Custom API, you can include a reference to it in this definition by adding the following element within the  `<customapi>` element: